-In Figure 10 can be seen the partitioning result in occam for the ATM switch.
+In figure 7 can be seen the partitioning result in occam for the ATM switch.
 It is composed of the protocol and channel declarations that define the communication among the processes and with the outside world.
 The partitioned system is composed of several concurrent processes that are under the first PAR constructor.
 In the figure are highlighted the four policies processes that must be implemented in hardware while all the other processes are implemented in software.
+From this occam representation of the partitioned system is generated a Petri Net representation.
+This Petri Net is composed of 156 places and 154 transitions.